Gemstalker0871/Basic-Practice/README.md

-# Pong-Game
+# Basic Projects
-A simple pong game for fun
+A bunch of basic projects for Javascript practice